-I learned to read at home when I was four or five.
-Then, when I was about six, the public schools of Cleveland, Ohio, introduced me to the classics.
-I've been writing for publication since 1961, when I had a story published in the student literary magazine at the University of Illinois.
-It was a parody — "Chicken Little" as Dostoevsky would have written it.
-In the years since then, my writing's been published in a diverse, not to say wild, range of magazines and anthologies; various editions of my books have come from presses of notably different sorts and sizes, eg, Doubleday and Shameless Hussy.
+I learned to read at home before the end of kindergarten; by the time I was ten years old, the libraries and public schools of Ohio, Florida, Indiana and Wisconsin had introduced me to literature.
+I've been writing for publication since 1961, when I had a story in the student literary magazine at the University of Illinois; it was a parody — "Chicken Little" as Dostoevsky would have written it.
+Since then, my work's appeared in a range of magazines and anthologies, and my books have been published by a variety of presses, from Alta’s radical feminist Shameless Hussy to conventional Doubleday.

 You can read a poem, essay or story right here, right now.